Alabama woman wanted in connection to St. Bernard Parish robbery - NewsBreak

 Wilson is described as a 5’5 White woman with dark hair and weighs about 150 pounds.

-Anyone who knows where Wilson, has information about the man who was with her, or knows more about the incident is urged to contact the SBSO at (504) 271-2501 or the Criminal Investigations Bureau’s tip hotline at (504) 271-TIPS (8477).
+Anyone who knows where Wilson, has information about the man who was with her, or knows more about the incident is urged to contact the SBSO at (504) 271-2501 or the Criminal Investigations Bureau’s tip hotline at (504) 271-TIPS (8477).“I don’t care if they kids or not, I’ll shoot them!” – Louisiana woman behind bars after threatening juveniles with handgun

 Tips can also be submitted anonymously through Crimestoppers by filling out an online form or calling 504-822-1111 or toll-free 1-877-903-STOP.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.